How to Research Genealogy In 20 Minutes a Day

 Researching your ancestors is exciting, fascinating, overwhelming and time consuming.
 Most of us don’t have 2-3 hours a day to research.
 We do need to sleep sometime.

-Reader Emma recently wrote:
+Reader Emma recently wrote to me:

 I’m trying to get back into doing my research– so right now I’m making a plan to carve out time AND be productive in getting back into the swing of things.
 I would like to spend 20 to 30 minutes a day doing research.
 My challenge is where to start and how to stay focused daily so I don’t have to backtrack or start over every day.